Tips for Talking with Reporters About Home Donations to Nonprofits

 - Discuss how your nonprofit will benefit from the home donation.
 Perhaps you can’t use the home in its current condition, or you will have to rehabit.
 Talk about about how your nonprofit can benefit from this generous donation and its value.

 - Ask for what you need in your messaging.
 Talk about what you may need to rehab or improve the property.
 If your nonprofit is currently searching for land with or without a home on it, so you can expand or move facilities, say so.
 I was on the board for a nonprofit that did this – while some of the offers they received from their media campaign were duds, a few had poential, and the community became better educated about the organization’s needs.

 - Allow the media to visit the house.
 Invite the media to take a tour of the house and get footage and photos of you talking about your plans.
 Allow media to come in and film while you are working on the house so they can see dreams becoming reality.
+Check out the cleaning process here to see what work activities are required.
+The local power wash services will make your place look clean and spotless.
 The golden story here is that something good is emerging out of a sad chapter in our nation’s history – emphasize the positive value of the gift.

 Ami Neiberger-Miller is a public relations strategist and writer.
 She is the founder of Steppingstone LLC, a virtual and independent public relations practice near Washington, D.C. that provides public relations counsel, social media advice, writing services, and creative design work for publications and websites (portfolio).
 Ami blogs frequently about media relations, social media, public relations and other issues.
 She also reviews books on her blog about public relations, nonprofit life, work-family balance and social media practice.
 Follow her on Twitter @AmazingPRMaven.